 The Town of Encampment has a rich history dating back to the mining boom days of the 1880’s, when the famous Ferris-Haggerty copper load was discovered by an English sheepherder.
 Ed Haggerty’s claim contained enough raw copper to become the economic base of the Grand Encampment boom.
 With that huge discovery came the miners and promoters who laid out the mile square town complete with four parks with mature shade trees.

 Today, Encampment has a year round population of about 500 residents.
-The town is the gateway to the Sierra Madre Mountains and the Medicine Bow National Forest.
+The town (elevation of 7,277 feet) is the gateway to the Sierra Madre Mountains and the Medicine Bow National Forest.
 It is a popular destination for snowmobilers, nature enthusiasts and people looking for a quiet get-a-way.

 The Grand Encampment Museum is one that you will not want to miss, especially in July when they have their Living History Days.
 The museum has a large collection from the good old mining days as well as the history leading up to the present day.